alecheckert/ppef/README.md

 import numpy as np
 from ppef import Sequence, deserialize

-# Sample a sequence of integers
+# Sample a sequence of integers.
+These are uniformly distributed, which is
+# a worst-case situation for Elias-Fano encoding.
 values = np.random.randint(0, 1<<16, size=1<<22)
 values.sort()